Small Wedding Photographer

 A balanced mix of natural moments, beautiful portraits and a few arranged group photos.
 Natural, relaxed and unfussy, with strong compositions, beautiful light, colour and life.

 As standard, it’s one photographer (Robin).
-For smaller weddings one photographer is usually sufficient.
+For most smaller weddings, one photographer is usually sufficient.
 If you’d really like to have Sarah there in addition then feel free to enquire and we can provide a quote.

 Groups are important but generally it’s best to keep the list simple and avoid repetition.
 Think about the group photos you’d want on your wall or on your mantelpiece and don’t go much deeper than that.

 For time reasons we recommend a limit of 10 group arrangements but most of the smaller weddings we see have fewer than this.
-Of course if you’d like more then we can have a chat about that in advance but lots of groups can have get a bit boring for everyone, so keep that in mind.
+Of course if you’d like more then we can have a chat about that in advance but having lots of groups can drag out this part of the day, so keep that in mind.
 It really just depends on your requirements.

 Travelling is fine!
 Our prices are completely transparent with no hidden extras so any travel considerations are already built into the price we quote you.

-Yes, our Storybook Album can be added to the package when you first book or at any point before the the final balance is due (one month prior to the date).
-Albums can also be purchased after the wedding but will cost more.
+Our Storybook Album can be added to the package when you first book or at any point before the the final balance is due (one month prior to the date).

 Send us an enquiry and we’ll check our availability for your date.
-We’ll then give your access to our Welcome Page which contains full pricing info.
+We’ll then give you access to our Welcome Page which contains full pricing info.

 "*" indicates required fields